michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

   the next maintenance release.

-- [LND #2124][] adds another essential portion of watchtower support, specifically the ability to detect that an attacker has attempted to steal from one of the watchtower's users by publishing an onchain transaction containing an old channel state.
-The watchtower can use the information from the transaction to decrypt a breach remedy transaction previously provided by the victim in order to negate the attack (and penalize the attacker by claiming any funds he could've legitimately taken out of the the channel).
+- [LND #2124][] adds another essential portion of watchtower support, specifically the ability to detect that an attacker has made an onchain attempt steal from one of the watchtower's users.
+The watchtower can use the information from the onchain transaction to decrypt a breach remedy transaction previously provided by the victim in order to both negate the attack and penalize the attacker by claiming any funds the attacker legitimately owned in the channel.
 In the current implementation, the watchtower receives a percentage of the recovered funds to compensate it for its diligent monitoring.
-This merge is an extension of PRs [#1535][LND #1535] and [#1512][LND #1512] described in [Newsletter #19][] and is a major step towards making LN safer for everyday users.
+  This merge is an extension of PRs [#1535][LND #1535] and [#1512][LND
+  #1512] described in [Newsletter #19][] and is a major step towards
+  making LN safer for everyday users.

 ## Special thanks